 Wingate, who was the first African-American federal judge in Mississippi history when appointed, said the defendants had set back progress the state had made on race relations.

 "It is so very devastating that we are still in the middle of an atmosphere of hate and violence perpetrated by a group of thugs," Wingate said.

 Six white men and two white women were sentenced earlier, receiving federal prison terms ranging from four years to 50 years.
 Deryl Dedmon, who was driving the truck that ran over Anderson, also received two life sentences in state prison.
 He pleaded guilty in a Mississippi court in 2012 to capital murder and hate crime.

 Lawyers indicated in court last week that an 11th person, a juvenile, also faces proceedings in the case.
 A spokeswoman for U.S. Attorney Gregory Davis said officials aren't allowed to discuss federal juvenile proceedings.

-The 10 defendants have pleaded guilty to other racially motivated attacks, including the beating of a black man near a Jackson golf course, the beating of another man who tried to sell the suburbanites drugs, attacks on pedestrians using beer bottles and a slingshot, and an attempt to run down another black man when Rice was driving.
-Blalack acknowledged being present for at least four assaults.
-Rice admitted to being present for at least three, but did not take part the night Anderson was killed.
-None of the other victims has been publicly identified.
+Besides Anderson's killing, defendants admitted other racially motivated attacks, including the beating of a black man near a Jackson golf course, the beating of another man who tried to sell the suburbanites drugs, attacks on pedestrians using beer bottles and a slingshot, and an attempt to run down another black man when Rice was driving.
+Attorneys said in court that authorities never found any of the other victims.

 Follow Jeff Amy at: http://twitter.com/jeffamy